Xin00163/CV/Readme.md

   During this time, I also gained valuable experience in getting buy-in from the team, managing and directing team members working on a project while, at the same time, ensuring that team members are happy, motivated and productive.

 #### Quick learner
   Since I started learning coding, I have always been picking up new technologies quickly.
-As someone who are not familiar with massively multiplayer online game (MMOG), I went on to create one with my teammates within a week: [MMOG](https://github.com/Xin00163/mmog).
+As someone who are not familiar with massively multiplayer online game (MMOG), I went on to create one with my teammates within a week: [mmog](https://github.com/Xin00163/mmog).

-  I also attended a one-day React Native course at CodeBar and worked a Snapchat app clone: https://github.com/Xin00163/SnapApp.
+  I also attended a one-day React Native course at CodeBar and worked a [Snapchat](https://github.com/Xin00163/SnapApp) app clone.

 #### Communication